Close

 When Can a Toddler Have a Pillow?

-Is It Important To Introduce a Pillow to Your Toddler?
+Is it Important to Introduce a Pillow to Your Toddler?

-When Can Your Toddler Sleep with A Pillow?
+When Can Your Toddler Sleep With a Pillow?

+Now, let’s address the pivotal question: when can your toddler sleep with a pillow?
 There isn’t a one-size-fits-all answer because every child is unique.
-However, as a general guideline, most experts recommend introducing a pillow when your child is around 2 to 3 years old.
-At this age, their neck and shoulders are typically developed enough to safely use a pillow without any discomfort.
+However, as a general guideline, most experts recommend that toddlers’ pillow age be around 2 to 3 years old (2).
+At this age, their neck and shoulders are typically developed enough to use a pillow without discomfort safely.

-Signs That Your Toddler Needs A Pillow
+Signs That Your Toddler Needs a Pillow

 1. Restless Sleep